Skip to content

 ];

-The Content-Security-Policy header with script-src 'none' blocks all script execution, while X-Content-Type-Options: nosniff prevents browsers from MIME-sniffing the content type.
+script-src 'none' blocks all script execution in the response. nosniff stops browsers from guessing a different content type.

 Edit page